What the best hair color has

 Is your hair damaged?
 For mildly damaged hair, gentler semi- or demi-permanent hair colors are your best bet.
 For really fried hair (or to fix a bad dye job), go to a pro.

 Don't skip the strand test.
 Some hair types process color faster than others.
 Damaged and color-processed hair can take half the processing time of healthy, uncolored hair.
 The instructions in the box will tell you how to do a strand test to judge your processing time.

 Always do the patch test -- even if you've used the product for years.
 Some users have suffered allergic reactions when their favorite hair colors changed formulas, and sometimes even when they didn't.
 Follow the instructions in the box to check for skin reactions before you begin.
 If your skin is sensitive, consider an ammonia-free hair color (which are typically demi-permanent hair color products) for less irritation.

 Have you had allergic reactions to hair color in the past?
 Paraphenylenediamine (PPD) is a common culprit.
 This chemical is found in most hair color products, both cheap and expensive.
 "Many people are allergic to it," Cleveland Clinic dermatologist Melissa Piliang says.
 "Any scalp redness, irritation, itching, scaling, flaking or blisters should raise concern," and if symptoms are severe or last more than two days, you should see a doctor.
 Some PPD-free hair colors are available; check the ingredients to be sure.

 Do you have a sensitive nose?
 Most permanent hair dyes have a strong odor, but some use fragrance to mask it.
-Ammonia-free semi- and semi-permanent formulas generally don't smell as bad.
+Ammonia-free semi- and demi-permanent formulas generally don't smell as bad.

 Male or female?
 It doesn't matter.
 Some hair dyes are marketed as "just for men," but in reality, men and women can use exactly the same hair dyes to color the hair on their heads (although some special products are available to dye men's facial hair).